Wednesday, May 2, 2012

 1 tsp hot chile flakes

 Put the knotweed into a small bowl.
 Dissolve the salt and sugar in the vinegar and water, add the chile.
 Pour over the sliced knotweed, till it is covered.
-It will be ready to eat after half an hour - good for topping banh mi, SE Asian style broths and stews, or for revving up a salad.
-If you're keeping the pickles longer than for immediate use pack them into a sterilized jar or sealable container instead of an open bowl, and keep in the fridge.
+It will be ready to eat after half an hour - good for topping banh mi, SE Asian style broths and stews, or for rev'ing up a salad.
+If you're keeping the pickles longer than for immediate use pack them into a sterilized jar or sealable container instead of an open bowl, and keep in the fridge for up to a month.